Shriinivas/blenderbezierutils/README.md

 # Known Issues
 A few known issues, which need to be fixed:
 - <strike>Starting a new blend while the Flexi Bezier is active causes the tool to stop working.
 The workaround is to select any other tool from the toolbar before starting a new file.</strike> This is fixed in version 0.51.
-- <strike>Clicking on the Flexi Bezier button while it is already active starts the curve from under the button on the viewport.
-In this case just press escape to undo the unwanted curve.
-The same thing may happen while clicking on the Blender menu.</strike> This is fixed in version 0.55.<br>
+- <strike>Clicking on the Flexi Bezier button while it is already active starts the curve from under the button on the viewport. </strike> This is fixed in version 0.55.<br>
-- <strike>The Flexi Draw Bezier and Flexi Edit Bezier probably won't work after Blender restart.
-This is likely an issue with Blender and there is a bug report open related to it ( https://developer.blender.org/T60766 ).
-Till it gets fixed, to activate the tools again in the new session, just disable and enable the add-on from preferences menu (thanks Nic for this work-around).</strike> This is fixed in version 0.8.2 (Thanks to the tip from Sakana3 about workaround in add-on from Germano Cavalcante)<br>
+- <strike>The Flexi Draw Bezier and Flexi Edit Bezier probably won't work after Blender restart. </strike> This is fixed in version 0.8.2 (Thanks to the tip from Sakana3 about workaround in add-on from Germano Cavalcante)<br>
 - In Flexi Draw Bezier, to enable snapping, sometimes it may be required to reactivate the Flexi Bezier tool (by clicking on some other tool and clicking back on Flexi Bezier button).<br>
+- After switching the another workspace (Modeling, 3D Animation etc.), the Flexi Draw and Flexi Edit tools will need to be reactivated.
+Just click some other tool on the toolbar and click on the respective Flexi tool again in the new workspaces.<br>
 - Uninstalling the tool when Flexi Edit Tool is active may give errors.
 Suggestion: if you are uninstalling the add-on, select a tool other than Flexi Draw or Flexi Bezier first and then unstall it.<br>

 # Limitations